-- In work by Thomas Leistner and Pawel Nurowski (2010) it was shown that pp-waves admit global and explicit ambient metrics in the odd-dimensional case and under specific conditions which guarantee vanishing of the Fefferman-Graham obstruction tensor \mathcal{O} also in the even-dimensional case. - Ambient metrics have also been constructed for - ... families of conformal structures induced by generic 2-distributions on 5-manifolds (Leistner-Nurowski 2012). - ... families of conformal structures induced by generic 3-distributions on 6 manifolds (Anderson-Leistner-Nurowski 2015). - Image: mail the second structures for which the equation Ric(g) = 0 becomes a linear PDE (Anderson-Leistner-Lischewski-Nurowski 2016). - An explicit ambient metric for an example of an homogeneous conformal structure was obtained by (Willse 2014). - We expand the geometric class of metrics for which canonical ambient metrics exist globally and in a canonical realization to Patterson-Walker metrics.
+- In work by Thomas Leistner and Pawel Nurowski (2010) it was shown that (odd-dimensional) pp-waves admit global and explicit ambient metrics. - Ambient metrics have also been constructed for particular families of conformal structures which are induced by - ... generic 2-distributions on 5-manifolds (Leistner-Nurowski 2012). - ... generic 3-distributions on 6 manifolds (Anderson-Leistner-Nurowski 2015).

+and

+- for particular families of of conformal structures for which the equation Ric(g) = 0 becomes a linear PDE (Anderson-Leistner-Lischewski-Nurowski 2016). - An explicit ambient metric for an example of an homogeneous conformal structure was obtained by (Willse 2014).

+We expand the geometric class of metrics for which canonical ambient metrics exist globally and in a canonical realization to Patterson-Walker metrics.